Through curricular and experiential learning, START educates, mentors and trains the next generation of national security scholars and practitioners.

 Graduate Certificate Program: N/A

-Description: This interactive course introduces students to novel, applied methods to study terrorism and security, including simulations, wargaming exercises, red teaming, and horizon scanning.
+Description: Introduces students to novel, applied methods to study terrorism and security, including simulations, wargaming exercises, and red teaming.
 This course assumes no prior experience with these methods.
-Throughout the course, students will work in groups to complete interactive strategy-based activities to understand the behavior of terrorist and criminal groups and develop security strategies to counter violent non-state actors.
+Throughout the course, students will complete activities to understand the behavior of militant groups and develop security strategies to counter violent non-state actors.

 BSST 338L: Special Topics in Terrorism Studies; Violent Non-State Actors in Latin America: Terrorism, Cartels, and Crime